Hawaiian Food: 22 Dishes You Have to Try!

 Loco Moco at the Pineapple juice at the Dole Pineapple Plantation

-The Loco Moco is a popular brunch dish that you can find all over the islands.
+The Loco Moco is a popular brunch dish that you can find all over the Hawaiian islands.
 It was first invented in 1949 to feed a group of teenagers that were hungry after a day of surfing.
-They wanted something inexpensive, but different from a sandwich.
-The dish features white rice, a hamburger patty, gravy, and fried eggs.
+The teens wanted something inexpensive but also different from a sandwich.
+The Loco Moco features white rice, a hamburger patty, gravy, and fried eggs.
 It’s one of my personal favorite Hawaiian dishes!

 Garlic Shrimp